Local Area Attractions Near Lincoln City KOA Journey

-7 miles of the Pacific Ocean to explore, Devils Lake, Tillamook Cheese Factory, Evergreen Aviation and Space Museum, Dundee Wineries, Whale Watching in Depoe Bay, Hatfield Marine Science Center, The Wax Museum, Ripleys Believe it or Not, Undersea Gardens, Oregon Coast Aquarium, Explore all 11 of Oregon's Lighthouses and FInders Keepers.
+7 miles of the Pacific Ocean to explore, Devils Lake, Tillamook Creamery, Evergreen Aviation and Space Museum, Dundee Wineries, Whale Watching in Depoe Bay, Hatfield Marine Science Center, The Wax Museum, Ripleys Believe it or Not, Oregon Coast Aquarium, Explore all 11 of Oregon's Lighthouses and FInders Keepers.

 A piece of Oregon history sits atop a bluff at the mouth of the Yaquina River.
 It is the Historic Yaquina Bay Lighthouse, built in 1871.
 It is believed to be the oldest structure in Newport.
 It is also the only existing Oregon lighthouse with the living quarters attached, and the only historic wooden Oregon lighthouse still standing.
 The Yaquina Bay Lighthouse is listed in the National Register of Historic Places. www.yaquinalights.org